-The Title IX coordinator or deputy Title IX coordinator will provide written notice of the investigation and allegations (NOIA) to the respondent upon commencement of the formal resolution process.
+The Title IX coordinator or deputy Title IX coordinator will provide written notice of the investigation and allegations (NOIA) to the respondent upon commencement of the grievance process.
 This facilitates the respondent's ability to prepare for the interview and to identify and choose an advisor to accompany them.
-The written notice also is copied to the complainant, who is to be given advance notice of when the NOIA will be delivered to the respondent.
+The written notice also is copied to the complainant, who will be given advance notice of when the NOIA will be delivered to the respondent.